Glue Ear / Otitis Media with Effusion

 How is Glue Ear treated?

 Lots of children get Glue Ear, practically everyone will at some stage.
 But in most cases, it just gets better.
 Therefore, in the first instance, we would just wait to see what happens and repeat testing in three months.
 This is called watchful waiting.
-During the watchful waiting period, you can try the Otovent Balloon.
+During the watchful waiting period, you can try the Otovent Balloon, or the Hear Glue Ear App.

 Some children have Glue Ear but minimal or no hearing loss, in those circumstance usually no treatment will be offered.